MCE-Design/MCE-Design/README.md

 # About
-<p>I'm a full-stack web developer, UI/UX designer, and graphic designer — as well as a few other things.</p>
+<p>I'm a full-stack web developer; as well as a UI/UX designer and graphic designer — and a few other things.</p>
 <p></p>

 ## Skills